-Gender has a major impact on social interactions, opportunities as well as access to and control over resources and decision-making (UN Women, 2002).
-Gender is part of the broader socio-cultural context and intersects with other socio-cultural aspects such as social class, religion, ethnicity, age, sexual orientation and disability (UNIDO, 2021b).
-It also refers to the social roles attributed to women and men and the often unconscious perceptions of what is appropriate/suitable for women and men in a particular social context/environment.
+Gender has a major impact on social interactions, opportunities as well as access to and control over resources and decision-making39.
+Gender is part of the broader socio-cultural context and intersects with other socio-cultural aspects such as social class, religion, ethnicity, age, sexual orientation and disability.
+It also refers to the social roles attributed to women and men and the often unconscious perceptions of what is appropriate for women and men in a particular social context.
 Gender transformation accelerates gender equality by challenging and addressing unequal gender relations and supporting women's empowerment.
-Justice and equality has to be an integral part of the transition to a low-carbon society that addresses the drivers/sources/roots of inequality.
-Energy justice aims at improving access to energy, jobs and economic opportunities in the energy sector, while contributing to poverty reduction, improvement of livelihoods and inclusion of women and youth.39
+Justice and equality must be an integral part of the transition to a low-carbon society that addresses the drivers and roots of inequality.
+Energy justice aims at improving access to energy, jobs and economic opportunities in the energy sector, while contributing to poverty reduction, improvement of livelihoods and inclusion of women and youth.40